CompilersConstructionInnopolis/README/README.md

 In the [interpreter](https://github.com/CompilersConstructionInnopolis/ACCPA/tree/main/src/main/java/interpreter) package there are classes related to AST interpretation.

 * [AtomsTable.java](https://github.com/CompilersConstructionInnopolis/ACCPA/blob/main/src/main/java/interpreter/AtomsTable.java) saves defined atoms and their values.
 This class is represented as a singleton.
 Atoms are stored in some local context.
-Atoms with similar name shadows atoms from outer scope.
-Each local context is perpesented as a HashMap.
-The hirerachy of local contexts is presented as a Stack.
-When you enter into some function or loop the interpreter calls `introduceLocalContext()` function to create a new temporary local context which will be deleted after leaving the form (`leaveLocalContext()` will be called).
+Atoms with similar names shadows atoms from the outer scope.
+Each local context is represented as a HashMap.
+The hierarchy of local contexts is presented as a Stack.
+When you enter into some function or loop the interpreter calls the` introduceLocalContext()` function to create a new temporary local context which will be deleted after leaving the form (`leaveLocalContext()` will be called).
 * [FunctionsTable.java](https://github.com/CompilersConstructionInnopolis/ACCPA/blob/main/src/main/java/interpreter/FunctionsTable.java) is similar to [AtomsTable.java](https://github.com/CompilersConstructionInnopolis/ACCPA/blob/main/src/main/java/interpreter/AtomsTable.java), but it stores defined user-functions.
 * [PredefinedFunction.java](https://github.com/CompilersConstructionInnopolis/ACCPA/blob/main/src/main/java/interpreter/PredefinedFunction.java) and [DefinedFunction.java](https://github.com/CompilersConstructionInnopolis/ACCPA/blob/main/src/main/java/interpreter/DefinedFunction.java) classes are utility functions to interpret a list as a function call and evaluate it.